claudio-silva/cloudflare-fullstack-starter/README.md

 [![CI](https://github.com/claudio-silva/cloudflare-fullstack-starter/actions/workflows/ci.yml/badge.svg)](https://github.com/claudio-silva/cloudflare-fullstack-starter/actions/workflows/ci.yml)

-**Production-ready fullstack foundation** on Cloudflare's edge platform.
+A production-ready, agent-friendly full-stack foundation built to run on Cloudflare’s edge platform.

-Clone, init, and start building.
-Authentication, database, UI, CLI, and deployment are ready to go.
+Clone it, set it up, and start building.
+Authentication, database, UI, CLI, and deployment are all ready to go.

+A great starting point for your next MVP or SaaS app.

 ---